ncbi/blast_plus_docs/README.md

 ## Ouput on screen
 ## Scroll up to see the entire output
+## Type "exit" to leave the Cloud Shell or continue to the next section
 ```

 At this point, you should see the output on the screen.
 With your query, BLAST identified the protein sequence P80049.1 as a match with a score of 14.2 and an E-value of 0.96.